brunomaga/brunomaga.github.io/index.md

 <h4 class="mt-5 mb-3">Misc</h4>

 I have been playing waterpolo for most of my life, the last 10 years with [Lausanne Waterpolo](https://lausannenatation.ch/section/waterpolo/) and [Cambridge City Waterpolo](https://www.cambridgewaterpolo.co.uk/) clubs.
 I am also a big fan of winter sports, particularly skiing and snowboarding, and I feel lucky to live close to many great [ski resorts in Switzerland](https://www.myswitzerland.com/en-ch/experiences/winter/).
-I also enjoy cooking and hope one day that my cooking skills reach very high standards.
+I also enjoy cooking and hope one day my cooking skills reach very high standards.

 As a general rule, I prefer not to be addressed by my academic title or surname (e.g. *"Dear Dr Bruno"* or *"Dear Mr Magalhaes"*).
 I believe education is about knowledge and not academic titles.
-So addressing me simply by my first name (*"Hi Bruno"*) is totally fine :)
+So addressing me simply by my first name (*"Hi Bruno"*) is perfectly fine :)